allenai/allennlp/tutorials/tagger/README.md

 AllenNLP contains a `Predictor` abstraction that takes inputs, converts them to `Instance`s, feeds them through your model, and returns JSON-serializable results.

-Often you'd need to implement your own `Predictor`, but AllenNLP already has a `SequenceTaggerPredictor` that works perfectly here, so we can use it:
+Often you'd need to implement your own `Predictor`, but AllenNLP already has a `SentenceTaggerPredictor` that works perfectly here, so we can use it:

 ```python